July 10, 2020 0 Comment

 Bottom-line

-There are many low budget ideas for employee rewards and recognition that can make it possible for organizations to run such programs with a relatively low rewards budget and still get the desired results in form of enhanced employee motivation and engagement levels.
+There are many low-budget ideas for employee rewards and recognition that can make it possible for organizations to run such programs with a relatively low rewards budget and still get the desired results in the form of enhanced employee motivation and engagement levels.

 HiFives Team